-- See Chapter 4 for detailed information on jumpers, I/O ports, and JF1 connections. - "■" indicates the location of pin 1. - Jumpers/components/LED indicators not indicated are used for internal testing only. - Use only the correct type of onboard CMOS battery, as specified by the manufacturer.
+- indicates the location of pin 1. - Jumpers/components/LED indicators not indicated are used for internal testing only. - Use only the correct type of onboard CMOS battery, as specified by the manufacturer.
 In order to avoid possible explosion, do not install the onboard battery upside down.